apache/kafka-site/content/en/41/streams/upgrade-guide.md

 Enabling the protocol requires the brokers and clients are running Apache Kafka 4.1.
 It should be enabled only on new clusters for testing purposes.
 Set `unstable.feature.versions.enable=true` for controllers and brokers, and set `unstable.api.versions.enable=true` on the brokers as well.
 In your Kafka Streams application configuration, set `group.protocol=streams`.

-After the new feature is configured, check `kafka-features.sh --bootstrap-server localhost:9092 describe` and `streams.version` should now have FinalizedVersionLevel 1.
+When `unstable.api.versions.enable=true` is set when the kafka storage is first created, and no explicit metadata version is set, the feature will be enabled by default.
+In other configurations (e.g. if the cluster already existed, or a metadata version was hardcoded), you may have to enable it explicitly.
+First, check the current feature level by running `kafka-features.sh --bootstrap-server localhost:9092 describe`.
+If `streams.version` shows `FinalizedVersionLevel` is 1, no action is needed.
+Otherwise, upgrade by running `kafka-features.sh --bootstrap-server localhost:9092 upgrade --feature streams.version=1`.
+After the upgrade, verify the change by running `kafka-features.sh --bootstrap-server localhost:9092 describe`.

 Migration between the classic consumer group protocol and the Streams Rebalance Protocol is not supported in either direction.
 An application using this protocol must use a new `application.id` that has not been used by any application on the classic protocol.
 Furthermore, this ID must not be in use as a `group.id` by any consumer ("classic" or "consumer") nor share-group application.
 It is also possible to delete a previous consumer group using `kafka-consumer-groups.sh` before starting the application with the new protocol, which will however also delete all offsets for that group.